 The governing body has a discipline committee which is made up of between three and five members.
 This committee considers any exclusion appeals on behalf of the governors.
 When an appeals panel meets to consider an exclusion, they consider the circumstances under which the child was excluded, consider any representation by parents and the LA, and consider whether the child should be reinstated.

-If the governors' appeals panel decides that a child should be reinstated, the Headteacher must comply with this ruling.
+Disruptive behaviour may be an example of unmet needs.
+The school will try to identify casual factors and intervene If the governors' appeals panel decides that a child should be reinstated, the Headteacher must comply with this ruling.